“In seas. In windsweep. They were black and loud.

 — Gwendolyn Brooks, Riot (Detroit: Broadside Press, 1969)

 As the Digital Humanities Curatorial Fellow at CHM charged with developing digital storytelling initiatives using the Museum’s collections items, I face questions about language within metadata (detailed information on an item to help users discover resources) daily.
 One particularly charged term appearing throughout the digitized collections is “riot.”
 CHM is currently undergoing a critical analysis of riot terminology within our descriptive metadata—found in the ARCHIE catalog records, CHM Images, and other digital resources used by researchers—with the intention of updating records to represent their historical content more equitably.
-In anticipation of a new LibGuide detailing this work, this blog post considers Chicago’s “riot” history, the term’s use within the descriptive metadata of digitized collections items at CHM, and best practices for appropriate use and corrective language.
+Language changes, such as the ones for “riot” and “uprising,” fall under the umbrella of CHM’s Critical Cataloging initiatives.
+This blog post considers Chicago’s “riot” history, the term’s use within the descriptive metadata of digitized collections items at CHM, and best practices for appropriate use and corrective language.

 Cover of Riot by Gwendolyn Brooks, 1969.
 CHM, ICHi-182532b